kevin-chalmers/set08103/lectures/lecture03/README.md

-# Lecture 03: Continous Delivery

-Concepts of WIP and time to deliver.
+#Lecture 03: Version Control and Git